Robin-WZQ/AMDET/README.md

 ### Environment Requirement 🌍

-T2Ishield has been implemented and tested on Pytorch 2.2.0 with python 3.10.
+MTBD has been implemented and tested on Pytorch 2.2.0 with python 3.10.
 It runs well on both Windows and Linux.

 1. Clone the repo: